Accepting offline payments

 If your customer chooses the offline payment method on such an event, then the credit card fields disappear, the offline payment instructions appear (if you configured them as part of Step 2), and they are prompted to Register Now, as follows:

-Note: You have the option of collecting offline payments by any method you choose, such as cash, check, gift certificate, credit voucher, money transfer, or other method.
-It is up to you when to collect these payments after your attendees register and be responsible for keeping track of them, such as adding them as manual payments to each attendee's registration panel for proper reporting and record keeping, as explained in the section above.
+NOTE — You have the option of collecting offline payments by any method you choose, such as cash, check, gift certificate, credit voucher, money transfer, or other method.
+It is up to you when to collect these payments after your attendees register and to be responsible for keeping track of them, such as adding them as manual payments to each attendee's registration panel for proper reporting and record keeping, as explained in the section above.

 How offline payments show on receipt emails